 Avoid Aggressive Spreaders

 Some native plants are too vigorous for small gardens or mixed plantings.
-Research how each species behaves in garden settings and choose well-mannered alternatives when needed.
-Aggressive spreaders can quickly dominate and require constant management.
+Research how each species behaves in garden settings and select well-mannered alternatives when needed.
+Aggressive spreaders can quickly dominate and require ongoing management.

 Embrace Diversity (But Don’t Overdo It)

-However, if you’re just starting out, limit yourself to 8–12 species in a small garden.
-Too much variety can become difficult to manage and may create a chaotic rather than cohesive look.
+If you’re just starting out, limit a small garden to 8–12 species.
+Too much variety can be harder to manage and may feel chaotic rather than cohesive.

 Use Grasses and Sedges as Your Foundation

-Grasses and sedges act as a unifying “texture” that holds a planting together.
-While showy flowering plants provide bursts of color that come and go, grasses and sedges offer consistent, calming presence throughout the seasons.
-Weave them throughout your planting beds rather than clustering them in one spot—they’ll tie diverse flowering plants together visually, create a sense of cohesion, and provide a naturalistic backdrop that makes bolder blooms stand out.
+Grasses and sedges provide a unifying texture that holds a planting together.
+While flowering plants offer bursts of seasonal color, grasses and sedges contribute structure, movement, and continuity throughout the year.
+Weave them throughout planting beds to create cohesion and provide a natural backdrop for bolder blooms.

 Fill All Layers of the Landscape

-In nature, plants occupy different vertical layers: groundcovers, low and mid-height perennials, tall grasses and flowers, shrubs, and trees.
-Designing with multiple layers creates more habitat, uses space efficiently, and helps shade out weeds as plants mature.
+In nature, plants occupy multiple vertical layers, from groundcovers to shrubs and trees.
+Designing with layers increases visual interest, habitat, uses space efficiently, and helps shade the soil, reducing weeds as the garden matures.

 Plant Densely

-Space plants closer together than traditional garden spacing recommendations.
-Dense plantings allow plants to grow into one another, creating a continuous canopy that shades the soil, retains moisture, and blocks weed seeds from germinating.
-Over time, your plants become “living mulch” that reduces the need for wood mulch and suppresses weeds naturally.
-This is how plants grow in nature, and it’s the key to lower maintenance.
+Plan to purchase enough plants to space them closer together than traditional recommendations.
+Dense plantings allow plants to grow into one another, forming a living canopy that shades the soil, retains moisture, and suppresses weeds.
+Over time, plants act as living mulch, reducing the need for wood mulch and lowering maintenance — just as they do in nature.

 Design Principles